Butonix/pajax/README.md

 ## Quick start

-Pajax contains a bunch of methods to perform http requests.
+Pajax provides some methods to perform http requests.
-Each helper return a promise which resolves in a response object.
+Each method returns a promise which resolves in a response object.

 ```javascript
 // GET